ibupro-fen/world_layoffs/README.md

 World Layoffs Analysis SQL Project

-The purpose of this  project is to SQL skills and techniques used to clean data and explore the layoffs data Starting off, setting a goal in mind for what we are looking for is ideal, especially when exploring data
+The purpose of this  project is to demonstrate SQL skills and techniques used to clean data and explore the layoffs data Starting off, setting a goal in mind for what we are looking for is ideal, especially when exploring data

-Data Cleaning
+Data Cleaning:
 -- 1. Remove Duplicates
 -- 2. Standardize data
 -- 3. Null values or blank values